scottish-government-design-system/designsystem.gov.scot/components/checkboxes/index.md

 Checkbox items can be tracked through the original page path and a data attribute identifying the checkbox and its value, if set.

-The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#checkboxes).
+The data attribute is added automatically by the [Design System's 'tracking' script](/get-started/tracking/#checkboxes).

 ## Accessibility